bbauska/CS198.1x/readme.md

 However, there are unique properties of elliptic curves that will help us in creating a one-way function to generate public keys from private keys.

-So as mentioned earlier, Bitcoin’s elliptic curve is secp256k1.
+As mentioned earlier, Bitcoin’s elliptic curve is secp256k1.

 This curve is specified with a couple parameters, including the actual curve formula itself (by its coefficients), the field, and a generator point.